ESGF/esgf-prepare/_sources/installation.rst.txt

    pip install -e .

-3. Initialize the controlled vocabularies:
+3. Activate the controlled vocabulary databases for your projects:

 .. code-block:: bash

-   esgvoc install
+   esgvoc use cmip6@latest

 4. The ``esgdrs`` and ``esgmapfile`` command-lines are now available.